 If your child scored high (1300 or above):

-Remember that PSAT scores are not indicative of future SAT scores.
+Remember that PSAT scores are not necessarily indicative of future SAT scores.

 The PSAT differs from the SAT in several ways.
 For instance, the PSAT lacks an essay component and doesn’t test the same higher level math skills as the SAT.
 A high PSAT score is incredibly promising and is an accomplishment to be proud of — but high PSAT scores do not necessarily promise high SAT scores.
 Students who do well on the PSAT will do well on the SAT only if they continue to work hard!
 Students will need to continue to focus on critical reading, mastering higher math skills, and honing writing skills in order to score as high or higher on the SAT.